rachel-o-donnell/craft-and-cocktail-club/README.md

 * ### Sign up:

 ___
 ## TECHNOLOGIES USED:

 Html
 Css
 ___

 ## TESTING:
 screen shots or links to validators manual testing with multiple browsers and devices. screenshots.

+All clickable links work and the form confirms validation.

+### Logo
+    EXPECT: The home page will open when the logo is clicked.
+    ACTION: Clicked the logo.
+    RESULT: Home page opens when clicked.

+### Home button - nav bar
+    EXPECT: The home page will open when the button is clicked.
+    ACTION: Clicked the home button.
+    RESULT: Home page opens when clicked.

+### Gallery button - nav bar
+    EXPECT: The gallery page will open when the button is clicked.
+    ACTION: Clicked the gallery button.
+    RESULT: Gallery page opens when clicked.

+### Join Us! button - nav bar
+    EXPECT: The Join Us! page will open when the button is clicked.
+    ACTION: Clicked the Join Us! button.
+    RESULT: Join Us! page opens when clicked.

+### Form
+    EXPECT: The Form will not allow blank fields when the submit button is clicked.
+    ACTION: Clicked the submit button with blank field.
+    RESULT: Form would not let me submit when clicked.
+When all fields are filled and submit is pressed, the code is validated.

+Site was tested on iphone 11 iphone 5 MacBook Air, Ipad, 32" monitor

+Firefox, Brave, Chrome, Safari

+Validator Testing:
+* HTML:
+    No errors are returned when passing through the official W3C validator.
+* CSS:
+    No errors are returned when passing throught the official Jigsaw validator.

 ___
 ## DEPLOYMENT: